Infinity Blade II Review

-- It is highly recommended that you upgrade your device to the latest iOS version.
+- IMPORTANT: It is highly recommended that you upgrade your device to the latest iOS version.

 - The ClashMob social networking feature is free and optional, and will require you to log-in via your Facebook account.

-What's New in Version 1.3.2*Bonus Content - includes ClashMob, Vault of Tears, and Sky Cages expansion packs!
+What's New in Version 1.3.5*Bonus Content - includes ClashMob, Vault of Tears, and Sky Cages expansion packs!

 - Supports iPhone 7, iPad Pro, iPad Mini 4, and iPod Touch 6 at full resolution - and it looks amazing!